Painting Without A Plan

 The day started with a list of things to do and to my surprise the tasks at hand were completed quicker than expected.

-I needed this moment to tune everything out because sometimes the noise is loud.
-So loud that everything around me becomes a blur.
+I needed this moment to tune out everything because sometimes the noise gets loud.
+So loud that everything becomes a blur.

-Before I could put water and color to paper, I decided music was also necessary.
-My selection surfaced around David Lanz, because piano music drives my soul into a mystic sunlight.
+Before I could put water and color to paper, I decided music was necessary.
+My selection surfaced around David Lanz, because piano music drives my soul into the sunlight.

 I traveled through a Whiter Shade of Pale and Cristofori’sDream bringing me to a sense of calm that filled the air with good.

-At this time, a mail drop will have to do and it’s my hope this mystic sunlight will bring a smile.
+A mail drop will have to do and it’s my hope this sunlight will bring a smile.

-It’s not easy to paint without a plan but for this time, I wanted to watch the colors flow through water and blend.
+It’s not easy to paint without a plan but for this time, I wanted to watch the colors flow and blend.
 This is a relaxing activity especially when accompanied by music.

 Detail just didn’t matter, sometimes there is too much detail in this life.
 Maybe if we let the colors flow more often and stand bright in his grace, we would be better off.